Elixonus/doppler/README.md

 To find which wave is currently being detected by the observer, the program goes through each wave to try to find the closest wave that has passed the observer, if any.

-If an observer wave is found, the perceived frequency and amplitude is calculated using the vector position and velocity of the observer as well as the vector position and velocity of the source from the time of wave emission using the source wave data structure mentioned earlier.
+If an observer wave is found, the perceived frequency and amplitude is calculated using the vector position and velocity of the observer as well as the vector position and velocity of the source from the time of wave emission (using the source wave data structure mentioned earlier) to find the components of the projected velocities of the source and observer in the relative direction of the observer and source, respectively.

 ## Functionality